davidad/forecasting/README.md

 a) we have a decent prediction of when they will happen
 b) knowing that they did happen on schedule, or why they didn't, would improve certainties for the rest of the process

+* * *

+Scientific uncertainties are time-invariant random variables.
+Technological uncertainties are time-dependent random variables, which may also depend upon scientific uncertainties.
+Outcomes are deterministic functions of scientific and technoloigcal uncertainties.

+Relations between technologies are expressed here as one of two types: "any" or "all."

+An "any" relationship represents a choice between several possible methodologies, where exactly one must be used to satisfy the dependency, and the best can be chosen at any given point.

+An "all" relationship represents a signal flow or requirement set, all of which must be met and the worst of which becomes a bottleneck or limiting factor.